SteveBarnett/Remixing/_thinking/silent-retreat.md

 longerform: true
 ---

-The silence on a silent retreat is really important.
+The silence on a silent retreat is important.
 But/and it's about much more than just not speaking.

-- No communication, not just no talking.
+It also means:

+- **no communication** more broadly.
+No signing or gesturing or eyebrow-raising.
-- Quietness in general.
-Moving and acting and placing quietly.
+- **quietness more broadly**.
+Quietness of actions.
+Moving chairs, placing crockery and cutlery, washing up more quietly.
-- It's also about slowness. moving and acting slowly, which facilitates moving and acting carefully.
+- **slowness and carefulness**.
+Moving and acting slowly, which facilitates moving and acting carefully.

-The reason for the stillness and silence is to let things settle a little, including thoughts.
-To slow your tempo.
-To take a break from the habits of everyday speed and violence.
+The reason for the stillness and silence is to **let things settle a little**, including thoughts.
+To **slow your tempo**.
+To take a break from the everyday speed and sometimes violent tempo of life.

 ---